AdrianoRuseler/devops-lab/README.md

 1.  **Icons:** Look at your file tree on the left.
 You should see a **Shell icon** for the `.sh` file, a **Whale icon** for the `Dockerfile`, and a **Markdown icon** for the `.md` file.
 2.  **Format on Save:** In the `Dockerfile`, put 5 spaces between `FROM` and `alpine`.
 Hit `Ctrl + S`.
 It should automatically shrink back to 1 space.
 3.  **Terminal:** Press ``Ctrl + ` ``.
 It should open **Git Bash** (or your chosen shell) instead of the standard Windows Command Prompt.

-**Does the Mermaid diagram render correctly in your preview window, or do you see the raw code?**

 > [!NOTE]
 > This is a helpful note to keep users on track.